Latest Visits

 22.07.2016

-Katharinenpalast, also known as the Catherine Palace, is a stunning example of Russian Baroque architecture located in the town of Puschkin (formerly known as Tsarskoe Selo) in the Russian Federation.
-Originally built in the 18th century as a summer residence for Empress Elizabeth, it was later expanded and renovated by Empress Catherine the Great, giving it the grandeur and opulence that it is famous for today.
+The Katharinenpalast, also known as the Catherine Palace, is a grand Baroque palace located in the town of Puschkin in the Russian Federation.
+It was originally built in 1717 for Empress Catherine I of Russia and was later expanded and renovated by her daughter, Empress Elizabeth.
+The palace is a true masterpiece of Russian architecture, with its opulent interiors and stunning gardens.

 The 'Venice of the North', with its numerous canals and more than 400 bridges, is the result of a vast urban project begun in 1703 under Peter the Great.
 Later known as Leningrad (in the former USSR), the city is closely associated with the October Revolution.
 Its architectural heritage reconciles the very different Baroque and pure neoclassical styles, as can be seen in the Admiralty, the Winter Palace, the Marble Palace and the Hermitage.

-The Catherine Palace (Russian: Екатерининский дворец, romanized: Yekaterininskiy dvorets) is a Rococo palace in Tsarskoye Selo (Pushkin), located 30 kilometres (19 mi) south of St. Petersburg, Russia.
+The Catherine Palace (Russian: Екатерининский дворец, romanized: Yekaterininskiy dvorets, IPA: [jɪkətʲɪˈrʲinʲɪnskʲɪj dvɐˈrʲets]) is a Rococo palace in Tsarskoye Selo (Pushkin), located 30 kilometres (19 mi) south of St. Petersburg, Russia.
 It was the summer residence of the Russian tsars.
 The palace is part of the World Heritage Site Saint Petersburg and Related Groups of Monuments.

 The Historic Centre of Saint Petersburg and Related Groups of Monuments is the name used by UNESCO when it collectively designated the historic core of the Russian city of St. Petersburg, as well as buildings and ensembles located in the immediate vicinity as a World Heritage Site in 1991.